tarantool/doc/doc/release/calendar.rst

 .. note::

-    *End of life* (*EOL*) means the release series will no longer receive any patches, updates, or feature improvements after the specified date.
+    *End of life* (*EOL*) means the release series will no longer receive any automatic patches, updates, or feature improvements after the specified date.
+However, periodic patches containing critical or vulnerability fixes may still be delivered.

     *End of support* (*EOS*) means that we won't provide technical support to product versions after the specified date.